Osamu Dazai Memorial Museum

+History

 The building was built in 1907 by Dazai's father, who was a wealthy landowner and member of the Japanese Diet during the Meiji period.
-Dazai lived in this house from 1909 until 1923, when he moved to the city of Aomori; however, he returned on a number of occasions, and moved back to the house from 1942 to 1945.
-After his death in 1948, the house was sold, and was remodelled into a ryokan, with a small private memorial museum to the author.
+Dazai lived in the house from his birth in 1909 until 1923, when he moved to the city of Aomori.
+Afterward, he returned on a number of occasions, and moved back into the house from 1942 to 1945.
+After his death in 1948, the house was sold, and was remodeled into a ryokan, with a small private memorial museum to the author.
 The name Shayōkan was taken from one of Dazai's novels.
 The inn suffered from deteriorating finances despite its popularity with fans of the author, and it was sold to the town of Kanagi in 1996.
-After extensive remodelling to restore its original appearance, it was reopened as the Dazai Osamu Memorial Museum in 1998.
+After extensive remodeling to restore its original appearance, it was reopened as the Osamu Dazai Memorial Museum in 1998.